Dubai: Inside a school that follows a new model of education

 The US curriculum school, which specifically follows the New York State Common Core Learning Standards (NYSED), is currently open to students from preschool to Grade 4.

-“Any new school opening requires a lot of team effort and our community did a fantastic job, particularly in managing Covid regulations,” Kotarski said.
+It will ensure students’ access to modern science and technology at an affordable cost.
+Here are the starting fees at Dubai Schools Al Barsha:

+When the campus opened for the new academic year, the team made sure students felt safe and at ease.

-“The fact that a lot of children were coming back to in-person learning after a long time was a key part of the experience,” he added.
+“The fact that a lot of children were coming back to in-person learning after a long time was a key part of the experience,” Kotarski said.

+“Any new school opening requires a lot of team effort and our community did a fantastic job, particularly in managing Covid regulations.”

 Christina Nasser, an Arabic teacher who flew out of her home country Lebanon for the first time, said: “The first two weeks were a little challenging but the students are really smart.
 I certainly feel a lot of positive vibes here in the school...from the students, the staff and the mentors.